 A: Colorado has some of the toughest setback regulations in the nation.
 Current regulations require oil and natural gas wells to be set back at least 500 feet from homes and 1,000 feet from high-occupancy buildings, such as schools or hospitals.

 A: Over the last seven years, Colorado has continuously improved the state’s oil and natural gas regulations so that they are some of the strictest regulations in the nation.
 Current setback distances keep the environment and communities surrounding oil and natural gas development sites safe, while fostering economic prosperity in Colorado.
-With setbacks at 500 and 1,000 feet, Colorado’s 600,000 mineral rights owners can still reap the valuable benefits of their oil and natural gas royalties.

 Click here to learn more about about Colorado’s existing setbacks.